Skip to main content

 Accreditation / Approval Information

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will demonstrate an understanding of the complex nature of suicide among veterans.
-Specific learning objectives to address potential learning gaps include:
+Specific learning objectives to address potential knowledge gaps include:

 • Discuss the epidemiology of suicidal behavior among veterans.